 Applications:

 Liquid-liquid diffusion is one of the most useful techniques for producing X-ray quality crystals, which is the most essential component of X-ray crystallography.
 Obtaining X-ray quality crystals is typically the limiting factor on conducting X-ray crystallography experiments.
 X-ray crystallography essentially creates a three-dimensional picture of a molecule’s structure, making it the least ambiguous method for determining the complete configuration of a compound.
-Since structure and function of molecules are intimately related, the ability decipher a compound’s three-dimensional structure is extremely useful for a variety of chemical and pharmaceutical applications.
+Since structure and function of molecules are intimately related, the ability to decipher a compound’s three-dimensional structure is extremely useful for a variety of chemical and pharmaceutical applications.
 Researchers and pharmaceutical companies use X-ray crystallography to determine the structure of proteins to examine how small molecules interact with enzymes for the purpose of drug discovery and design.3 X-ray crystallography is also one of the most useful methods for evaluating metal complexes.
 This technique divulges valuable insight on how metals interact with each other and its ligands.
 The first ever identified quintuple bond between two chromium atoms was identified using X-ray crystallography.4 This technique can also be used to explain the luminescent properties of metal complexes.5 Crystallography has also been widely used in host-guest chemistry, as this method has been instrumental in revealing valuable information about non-covalent interactions between molecules.6

 Legend:

 Figure 1.
-An image of the filter.
-A small piece of Kimwipe has been firmly wedged at the bottleneck of the .
-The solutions are passed though these filters prior to being introduced to the crystal tube.
+An image of the pipette filter.
+A small piece of Kimwipe has been firmly wedged at the bottleneck of the pipette.
+The solutions are passed though these pipette filters prior to being introduced to the crystal tube.

 Figure 2.
-Once the solution containing targeted compound is placed in the crystal tube, the anti-solvent is slowly layered on top by passing it through a new filter.
+Once the solution containing targeted compound is placed in the crystal tube, the anti-solvent is slowly layered on top by passing it through a new pipette filter.

+Figure 3.
+X-ray diffraction quality crystals of TPP.
+Crystals that are clumped together or that are growing out of one another should be avoided.
+Large single crystals with well-defined faces typically yield better results.

 References